flyingmachine/brave-clojure-web/content/basic-emacs.md

 `~/.emacs.d/init.el`.
 This acts as a kind of table of contents listing every package that's installed and all the customization files.
 It's heavily documented, so try just reading through it.
-Also, these resources will help you as you continue you on your Emacs journey:
+Also, these resources will help you as you continue on your Emacs journey:

 - [The Emacs Manual](http://www.gnu.org/software/emacs/manual/html_node/emacs/index.html#Top),
   excellent, comprehensive instructions.
 Download the PDF and read it